Skip to main content

 Compare and contrast the general behavior of internal, external, and internal and externally piloted counterbalance valves.

-This page titled 5.5: Counter Balance Valves is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Jim Pytel (OpenOregon) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 5.5: Counter Balance Valves is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Jim Pytel (OpenOregon) via source content that was edited to the style and standards of the LibreTexts platform.